um-grex/grex-docs/content/english/software/containers.md

 ### Getting and building Singularity images
 ---

+The commands __singularity build__ and/or __singularity pull__ would get pre-built Singularity images from DockerHub, SingularityHub, or SyLabsCloud. “pulling” images does not require elevated permissions (that is, sudo).
+There are several kinds of container repositories from which containers can be pulled.
+These repositories are distinguished by the URI string (library://, docker://, oras://, etc.)

+{{< highlight bash >}}
+module load singularity
+# Building Ubuntu image using Sylabs Library
+singularity build ubuntu_latest0.sif library://ubuntu
+# or using DockerHub, this will create ubuntu_latest.sif
+singularity pull docker://ubuntu:latest
+{{< /highlight >}}

-The commands **singularity build** and **singularity pull** would get Singularity images from DockerHub, SingularityHub or SyLabsCloud.
-Images can also be built from other images, and from recipes.
+Singularity (SIF) images can also be built from other local images, local “sandbox” directories, and from recipes.
 A recipe is a text file that specifies the base image and post-install commands to be performed on it.
+However, Singularity-CE requires _sudo_ (priviliged) access to build images from recipes, which is not available for users of HPC machines.
+There are two solutions to this problem.

+ * Using remote build on Sylabs cloud with _\-\-remote_ option.
+This requires [setting up a free account on Sylabs and getting access key](https://cloud.sylabs.io/builder).
+ * Using Apptainer with _\-\-fakeroot_ option (see below) instead of Singularity-CE .

+> Make sure you understand licensing and intellectual property implications before using remote build services!
+The second (_fakeroot_) method appears to be easier and does not require an external account.

 ### Singularity with GPUs
 ---